patrickbucher/learning-clojure/getting-clojure.md

 ---
-title: Notes on Clojure
+title: 'Summary of “Getting Clojure” (Russ Olsen)'
-author: Patrick Bucher
+author: 'Patrick Bucher'
 ---

-Notes loosely based on [Getting Clojure](https://pragprog.com/titles/roclojure/getting-clojure/) by Russ Olsen.
+This is a rough summary of [Getting Clojure](https://pragprog.com/titles/roclojure/getting-clojure/) by Russ Olsen.
+Some examples have been taken from the original, some have been modified, and some have been made up.

 # Hello, Clojure